 Are we ‘morning people’?

 Our days usually start out quietly in the SALT office, as overall we probably wouldn’t refer to ourselves as ‘morning people’.
-So we tend to edge ourselves in to the day in a gentle manner, with lots of work getting done, but in a peaceful way until at least a few coffees have occurred.
+We tend to edge ourselves into the day in a gentle manner, with lots of work getting done, but in a peaceful way until at least a few coffees have been consumed.

 However, this morning completely challenged our senses and also our perception of ourselves; when I was throwing some shapes with my glow sticks in a mass of smiling faces, I realised that, actually, perhaps I am a morning person after all.
 And I want all of my mornings to start this way; with music, and dance, glow sticks, and a pleasingly varied cross-section of Leeds folk.

 Fun for all ages